-The 86-year-old icon of the comic world, who has twice sued others in recent years, is being sued for more than $750 million in profits from films and other works based on Marvel comic characters like “Spider-Man,” reports
+The 86-year-old icon of the comic world, who has twice sued others in recent years, is being sued for more than $750 million in profits from films and other works based on Marvel comic characters like “Spider-Man,” reports the Associated Press.

 At issue are the $4 billion in profits from Marvel movies made since 1998, including “X-Men,” “Spider-Man” and “Iron Man” films.
 The suit says Lee and others violated the copyright interests of Stan Lee Media, and need to pay up.

 Lee’s wife, New York-based Marvel Entertainment Inc. and former Marvel CEO Avi Arad were also named as defendants in the lawsuit filed Monday in a Manhattan federal court on behalf of shareholders of Stan Lee Media Inc.

 The suit claims that profits reaped from Lee’s comic characters are the property of the company, which surfaced from bankruptcy in 2006.